SilentCat24/week5/README.md

-# week5
- day5
-#day 5
-may day with vcs
+my 1st day with vcs